 - Students who complete the Professional School Counseling track meet the educational requirements for the Professional School Counselor Certificate (K-12) in Texas.
 School Counseling track students also meet requirements to apply for the Licensed Professional Counselor (LPC ) credential in Texas prior to August 1, 2017.

-The Professional Counseling Program within the School of Education, Health Professions, and Human Development follows specific admission procedures for the Master of Science degrees in Clinical Mental Health Counseling with specialty concentrations in Professional School Counseling and/or Clinical Mental Health Counseling.
+The Professional Counseling Program within the College of Education and Health Professions follows specific admission procedures for the Master of Science degrees in Clinical Mental Health Counseling with specialty concentrations in Professional School Counseling and/or Clinical Mental Health Counseling.
 The GRE is not required.
 Admissions requirements are based on an evaluation by the program's admission committee of the following information:

 1. Application: Completed on-line application for graduate admission.
 Complete online at Apply Texas.